 An injectable or cream anesthetic is used, but there is still some pain.
 People seem to be most uncomfortable when the threads are tightened.
 This procedure is more uncomfortable that injectable fillers.

 Your appointment will last 1 - 2 hours.

 Contrary to what you may hear, the thread lift is not something you can do on your lunch hour.
 Most people return to work the next day or after a few days of rest.

 Are there any side effects?

 A stinging or “pulling” pain or discomfort is normal.
+Some people say it hurts to laugh or smile for about 2 weeks after their thread lift.
 Another common side effect is soreness, particularly in or near the hairline or jaw line, that can last up to 2 weeks.
 Expect some swelling, redness and bruising.
 Some people get dimpling in their skin, but this usually goes away on its own.
 Sometimes people can feel their threads.
 It's more common with barbed threads, but it usually goes away after several days.

 RARELY, there is a reaction to the suture called a granuloma.

 Less Common Side Effects: hematoma (a collection of blood outside the blood vessels, but underneath the skin), nerve damage, sensory impairment, chronic pain, and hypersensitivity / allergic reaction.